OSGP/gxf-design-decisions/redesign/business-case/business-case.md

 The modules should stay lean.
 This will allow for rapid development cycles.

 ### Continuous delivery
-The services will be automatically built, tested but final deployment will stay manual.
+The services will be automatically built, tested and deployed to acceptance but final production deployment will stay manual.
 This will ensure that we are in control of the release processes.

 ---